rpaulos/university-belt-express/README.md

    git clone https://github.com/rpaulos/ubeltExpress
    ```
 2. Set up the project environment.
-3. Configure the MySQL database using the provided schema.
+3. Configure the MySQL database using the provided schema (See the sql_script).
 4. Run the application in your Java development environment.

 ## Usage